Laminations of punctured surfaces as $\tau$-regular irreducible components: Tame partial KRS-monoids and preliminary results

 is an isomorphism of partial KRS-monoids.
 In particular, $Z\in\DecIrr^\tau(A)$ is indecomposable if and only if $\tilde{\mu}_k(Z)\in\DecIrr^\tau(A')$ is indecomposable. \end{itemize} \end{Prop}

 \begin{proof} Part~(a) and~(b) follow by taking $\Ka$-duals from~\cite[Thm.~1.10]{GLFS20}, if we take into account that the mutation of QP-representations commutes with $\Ka$-duality.
-This allows us to work with generically $\tau$-reduced components in place of generically $\tau^-$-reduced components.
+This allows us to work with generically $\tau$-regular components in place of generically $\tau^-$-regular components.

 (c) Recall that mutation of (decorated) QP-representations commutes with taking direct sums.
-Thus, in view of the sign coherence for the canonical decomposition of decorated, generically $\tau$-reduced irreducible components~\cite[Thm.~8.1]{CLS15} we may assume that $Z$ is indecomposable.
+Thus, in view of the sign coherence for the canonical decomposition of decorated, generically $\tau$-regular irreducible components~\cite[Thm.~8.1]{CLS15} we may assume that $Z$ is indecomposable.
 Then we may assume by~\cite[Cor.~2.8]{Pl13}

 for all $M$ in the dense open subset $U_Z$ of $Z$.
 As discussed in~\cite[Sec.~9]{DWZ2} (beginning of the Proof of Theorem~1.7) this implies already by Equation~\eqref{eq:gvec} that $\bg_{A'}(\mu_k(M))=\gam_k(\bg_A(M))$ for all $M\in U_Z$.
 By Part~(b) this implies the desired formula for any $Z\in\DecIrr^\tau(A)$.
 See also the comment after Formula~\eqref{eq:gproj-transf}.